 We also provide pupils with leadership opportunities to develop their own skills and confidence.
-Senior pupils buddy younger pupils as Monitors, Playground Monitors and supporting reading through a paired reading programme.
+Senior pupils buddy younger pupils.
+Pupils can also contribute through our Pupil Council, JRSOs, Reading Reps, and Equalities groups.

 At Holmston, our pupils have 2 hours of PE each week.
 Children are encouraged to be active at break times.
 After school clubs are provided to enable children to take part in various activities.
-Our Active Schools Coordinator has also worked closely with the school to set up after school clubs and supported classes with the PE Curriculum.
+Our Active Schools Coordinator works closely with the school to provide a number of opportunities for all our pupils to learn new skills, and support classes with their PE Curriculum.